evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: Evaluation

-Now we compare the proposed evTransFER with state-of-the-art networks used for similar problems and for which source code was available.
-We use the e-CK+ database and follow the setup described in Section \ref{sec:evaluationSetUp}.
-We consider two state-of-the-art networks used for similar problems and for which source code was available: EST and Asynet.
-We also consider a visual transformer (ViT) in the comparison.
+Using the e-CK+ database and the setup described in Section~\ref{sec:evaluationSetUp}, in this section, we compare evTransFER with state-of-the-art networks for similar problems, for which the source code is publicly available.
+In this analysis, we included EST and Asynet, along with a Vision Transformer (ViT) baseline.

-For EST, we use the original pipeline described by the authors in \cite{gehrig2019est}, with the voxel grid without normalization as input to a classification model, employing a Resnet-34 backbone with pre-trained encoder fine-tuning for object classification.
-We also test the case when three LSTM units are added after the backbone (encoder is fixed) for EST and before a fully connected layer.
+For EST, we use the original pipeline described by the authors in \cite{gehrig2019est}, with the voxel grid without normalization as input to a classification model, employing a ResNet-34 backbone with a pre-trained encoder fine-tuned for object classification.
+We also test the case in which three LSTM units are added after the backbone (with the encoder fixed) for EST, and before a fully connected layer.
 For Asynet, two methods described by the authors in \cite{messikommer2020asynet} are evaluated: \texttt{SSR + CNN}, where a traditional CNN is used for the sparse representation, and \texttt{SSR + SCC}, where a Submanifold Sparse Convolutional network is used, at a lower computational cost and better model performance.
-In both cases, the pipeline involves fine-tuning the pre-trained encoder for object classification and a VGG-13 as the backbone.
+In both cases, the pipeline involves fine-tuning a pre-trained encoder for object classification, with VGG-13 as the backbone.
 For the ViT \cite{dosovitskiy2020image} we use the vit\_b\_16 model available in TorchVision.
-The training parameters for Asynet, EST and ViT were given in Table \ref{tab:methods_params}.
+The training parameters for Asynet, EST, and ViT are given in Table~\ref{tab:methods_params}.

-Table \ref{tab:Methods-performance} shows that our proposed method performs much better in the event-based facial expression recognition task (93,6\% of accuracy, with LSTM), over state-of-the-art methods.
+Table~\ref{tab:Methods-performance} shows that our proposed method performs much better in the event-based facial expression recognition task (93,6\% of accuracy, with LSTM), over state-of-the-art methods.
 This corresponds to achieving 26.1\% points over SSR+SSC, 22.7\% points over the original EST (without LSTM), and 10.1\% over EST with LSTM.